We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Gemini is a New York-based Bitcoin exchange, open to residents of the United States, UK, Canada, Hong Kong, Japan, Singapore and South Korea.
 Deposits can be made via wire transfer, SEPA or ACH transfer.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.
+View Bitcoin ATMs

 New York can lay a convincing claim to be the center of world finance.
-Certainly, the city is the undisputed capital of American banking and business.
-Wall Street is synonymous with a certain type of financial wheeling and dealing, glorified and condemned, often at the same time, in movies such as Wall Street (1987) and The Wolf of Wall Street (2013).
+Certainly, the city is the undisputed capital of American banking and business.(1)

-With the face of finance changing so rapidly over the last two decades, you may think that the New York establishment would be open to new ideas, new technologies, new forms of money.
+With the face of finance changing so rapidly over the last two decades, you may think that the New York establishment would be open to new ideas, new technologies, and new forms of money.

-Initiatives such as the BitLicense - which we will take a look at in a minute - mean that exchanges and cryptocurrency service providers are highly regulated.
-It could be argued that this protects New Yorkers from shady operators, or that it drives them to seek out other, less regulated providers.
-Your opinion will likely depend on your overall appetite for regulation.
+The BitLicense - a license only issued to government-approved firms - means that all exchanges and cryptocurrency service providers operating in the state are highly regulated.
+It could be argued that this protects New Yorkers from shady operators, or that it drives them to seek out other, less regulated providers.(3)

 The short answer is: yes.